jondashkyle/archive/entries/2019-02-20-misidentified.md

 [Notebook On Cities And Clothes](http://jkm-library.s3.amazonaws.com/blocks/Notebook%20On%20Cities%20And%20Clothes.mp4)

 > We are creating an image of ourselves,
-> we are attempting to resemble this image….
+> we are attempting to resemble this image…
 > Is that what we call identity?
-> The accord.
+> The accord
-> between the image we have created.
+> between the image we have created
-> of ourselves.
+> of ourselves
 > and … ourselves?
 > Just who is that, “ourselves”?